-Although a fire may be directly caused by someone else, you can still take steps to prevent these severe losses from occurring at your property.
-Let’s explore what you can personally do to mitigate the five risk factors mentioned above.
+Winter is here and an increased threat of property fires comes with it.
+Although a fire may be directly caused by someone else, as an investor, you can still take steps to prevent these severe losses from occurring on your property.
+Let’s explore what you can personally do to mitigate the five most common fire causes at investment properties.

 Cooking fires most often occur when the cook gets distracted or leaves items cooking on the stove unattended.
 To help your tenant chefs cook responsibly, you can:

 - Properly install smoke detectors throughout the house.
-They should be installed inside every bedroom, outside each sleeping area and on every level of the home, including the basement.
+They should be installed inside every bedroom, outside each sleeping area, and on every level of the home, including the basement.
 Inspect them monthly to make sure they are in working condition and your tenants haven’t deactivated them when they were “chirping” for a new battery.
 Standard batteries should be changed at least twice a year and alarms need to be replaced about once every ten years.
-For more tips on smoke alarms from the National Fire Protection Association go HERE.
+For more tips on smoke alarms from the National Fire Protection Association click here.

 - Install fire suppression products like StoveTop FireStop in your rentals.
 StoveTop FireStop is an inexpensive fire suppression device that can help put out a cooking fire before the cook has time to grab a lid or standard extinguisher.
 Mounted under the rangehood over the burners, these devices are activated when a fire’s flame reaches the product’s small fuse.
 Extinguishing powder is then released down onto the stove.
 The loud “pop” of the can opening may also alert the distracted cook so they can return to the kitchen to turn off the burners.
 Check with your insurance for rate savings when installing StoveTop FireStop.

 Related Reading: “Cooking Fires: The Most-Preventable Household Killer”